 Tuesdays and Thursdays 13:30-14:50 in NSH 3002

 Taught by Jim McCann.
-Office Hours Thursday, 6pm, EDSH 229; or by appointment.
+Office Hours in EDSH 229 by appointment.

 Computer Game Programming will help you build the programming skills needed to turn ideas into games.
 This means we'll be covering both runtime systems and the asset pipelines to fuel them, along with -- optionally -- some game-design exercises.